Board of Directors

 Aaron is a citizen of Saulteau First Nations from northeastern British Columbia.
 He has lived, worked, and studied across Canada and is glad to call Vancouver home again with his family since 2017.

-Aaron is a partner with the Indigenous law group, Gowling WLG, where he maintains a practice working with Indigenous communities and organizations in the areas of Aboriginal and Treaty rights and governance, as well as litigation engaging constitutional, commercial, and fiduciary issues.
+Previously, Aaron was a partner with the Indigenous law group where he maintained a practice working with Indigenous communities and organizations in the areas of Aboriginal and Treaty rights and governance, as well as litigation engaging constitutional, commercial, and fiduciary issues.
+He has also worked as a researcher for the Métis National Council.

 Aaron has had the honour of being a member of VACFSS since 2017 and serving as a member of the Board of Directors since February 2018.